 Between 1220 and 1250 MHz, very strong and very broad RFI is always present (apparently due to GLONASS satellite transmissions).
 It may be possible to observe in selected, narrow bandwidths in this region.
-Special tests will have to be run to determine whether such observations are possible.
 Between 1435 and 1530 MHz, aeronautical telemetry from White Sands Missile Range will occasionally interfere with observing.
 These transmissions are very occasional, and unpredictable.
 They are worst in the spring, during the WSMR wargames exercises.